djintense/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 		- body, html decode
 		- body, url decode
 		- header, cookie, url decode
-	4. Create a **String and regex matching** _String match_ condition named filterXSSPathException with 1 filter. _This demonstrates how to add an expception for the XSS rule_
+	4. Create a "String and regex matching" _String match_ condition named filterXSSPathException with 1 filter. _This demonstrates how to add an expception for the XSS rule_
 		- uri, starts with, no transform, _/reportBuilder/Editor.aspx_
 	5. Create a rule named matchXSS
 		- type regular